kugland/neocities-deploy/README.md

 Also part of this project is a Rust library for interacting with the Neocities API, [**neocities-client**](https://github.com/kugland/neocities-client).

-This project is in no way affiliated with Neocities.
+This project *is in no way affiliated with Neocities*.
 It is a personal project and is not endorsed by Neocities.

 Repo mirrors at [Codeberg](https://codeberg.org/kugland/neocities-deploy) and